 6.1.
 Introduction

 The components in the raw exhaust shall be measured with the measurement and sampling analysers described in Annex 5.
 The raw concentrations of relevant components shall be measured in accordance with Annex 4.
-The data shall be time corrected and aligned in accordance with paragraph 4.
+The data shall be time corrected and aligned in accordance with paragraph 3 of this annex.

 6.2.
 Calculating NMHC and CH4 concentrations